 The European Society of Toxicologic Pathology, in conjunction with RITA, endorsed the proposal in late 2005.
 They suggested that since RITA had recently completed a large amount of work on proliferative lesions of both rats and mice, that the project focus on non-proliferative lesions.
 They also offered to provide an open version of RENI (goRENI: global open Registry Nomenclature Information System (www.goreni.org) to serve as a platform.
 Access to goRENI is available to all members of the participating STPs (see below for further information on accessing goRENI.)

 The result of these discussions was the INHAND Proposal (International Harmonization of Nomenclature and Diagnostic Criteria for Lesions in Rats and Mice ).
 In 2006, the BSTP and the JSTP joined the initiative, so that the project was truly global.

 The GESC is composed of toxicologic pathologists from all of the participating societies.
 In addition there are several technical consultants for web and print support.

-When an Organ System Working Group has completed a draft of its nomenclature, the draft (with illustrations) is submitted to the GESC for initial approval and then posted on goRENI.
+When a Working Group has completed a draft of its nomenclature, the draft (with illustrations) is submitted to the GESC for initial approval and then posted on goRENI.
 The membership of each Society is then notified that the draft is posted and available for comments for a 60 day period.
 After the comment period is completed, the OWG will consider the comments and prepare a final draft.
 This final draft is reviewed once more by the GESC and posted on goRENI